A candle was lit by Andrew Knowles

 Although our paths did not cross often, I still count Michael among my long-time friends here on campus.
 His artistic creations both challenged us to think and made the world a better place to be in.
 It's hard to believe that I won't see him again :-(

-A candle was lit by Chester Robinson
+A candle was lit by Chester Robinson on February 18, 2016 1:59 PM

 Message from Eileen Fox